S571736/Eksamenslesing_110/ExamReading.md

 * To find out which MAC address is associated with an IP address, broadcast the query "who is this IP address"

 **MAC:** media access control, used as a network address in communications within a network segment.

+## Fault tolerance

+### Fault tolerance

+* An overall goal in distributed systems is to construct the system in such a way that it can automatically recover from partial failures
+* Fault tolerance is the property that enables a system to continue operating properly in the event of failures
+* For example, TCP is designed to allow reliable two-way communication in a packet-switched network, even in the presence of communicatoin links which are imperfect of overloaded

+### Basic definitions

+* Failure
+  * Any deviation of the observed behavior from the specified behavior
+* Error
+  * System state where any further processing by the system will lead to failure
+* Fault
+  * Mechanical or algorithmic cause of an error

+Fault -> Error -> Failure

+A system is said to be fault tolerant if it can provide its services even in the presence of faults

+### Fault tolerance

+Fault tolerance is the realization that we will have faults in our system(hardware or/and software) and we have to design the system in such a way that it will be tolerant of those faults.
+That is, it should compensate for the faults for the faults and continue to function.

+### k-fault-tolerant systems

+* A system is said to be k-fault tolerant if it can survive faults in k components and still meet its specifications
+* How can we achieve k-fault-tolerant system?
+* Considerations
+  * Availability
+  * Consensus - Agreement protocol

+### k-faul-tolerant systems: Client requires reliable results

+* How large does a k-fault tolerant group need to be?
+  1. With crash/omission/timing failures: we need a total of k+1 members as a no member will produce an incorrect result, so the result of one member is good enough.(Availability of data)
+  2. Consensus
+     1. Crash failures: requres 2k+1 members so that the correct result can be obtained through a majority vote, k+1
+     2. Arbitrary failures: A process tells different things to different processes.
+Requires 3k+1 processes.

+### Consensus in faulty systems

+* A process group typically requires reaching an agreement in:
+  * Electing a coordinator
+  * Deciding whether or not to commit a transaction
+  * Dividing tasks among workers
+  * Synchronization(Coordinate a critical section)
+* When the communication and processes:
+  * are perfect, reaching an agreement is often straight forward
+  * are not perfect, there are problems in reaching an agreement

 ### Multicasting